Wins Above Replacement (WAR)

 We already have some fundamental understanding of the WAR.
 We now require a specific protocol for reading this statistic and taking into account the player’s skill.
 Let’s say that the league average is zero.
 From there, we’ll be able to determine the player’s worth depending on his or her floor score.
 Here are some examples of norms that you might use as a guide:

-- 0: replaceable player
+- 0 indicates a replaceable player

 The Best WAR in Baseball History

 For the player with the greatest WAR, there are no absolute WAR stats to be found.
 Every time the season gets underway, the record is “broken.”
 We only provide you with the most recent figures for 2021.

 This article has given you with a wealth of valuable information on the subject of WAR.
 It’s important to remember that WAR only gauges a player’s career in the major leagues, not a single season.